den-sq/ouroboros/documentation/docs/guide/backproject.md

 - `Output Single File` - Whether to output one tiff stack file or a folder of files.
 - `Output Min Bounding Box` - Save only the minimum volume needed to contain the backprojected slices.
 The offset will be stored in the `-configuration.json` file under `backprojection_offset`.
 This value is the (x_min, y_min, z_min).
 - `Binary Backprojection` - Whether or not to binarize all the values of the backprojection.
 Enable this to backproject a segmentation.
+- `Offset in Filename` - Whether or not to include the (x_min, y_min, z_min) offset for min bounding box in the output file name.
+Only applies if `Output Min Bounding Box` is true.
 - `Max RAM (GB)` - 0 indicates no RAM limit.
 Setting a RAM limit allows Ouroboros to optimize performance and avoid overusing RAM.

 ### How Does Backprojection Work?